Expedia Group, Inc.'s (EXPE) CEO George Liszicasz on Q1 2020 Results - Earnings Call Transcript

 Unless otherwise stated, all references to cost of revenue, selling and marketing expense, general and administrative expense and technology and content expense, excludes stock-based compensation and all comparisons on this call will be against our results for the comparable period of 2019.
 Please note that depreciation expense is now reported in a separate line item and prior periods have been restated to reflect this change.

-Starting in the first quarter, we have updated our segment reporting to reflect our platform operating model and align our reporting with customer segments.
-Our segments new are, retail, which includes our consumer-facing brands, B2B, which includes Expedia Partner Solutions and Egencia, trivago and corporate.
+Starting the first quarter, we have updated our segment reporting to reflect our platform operating model and align our reporting with customer segments.
+Our new segments are, retail, which includes our consumer-facing brands, B2B, which includes Expedia Partner Solutions and Egencia, trivago and corporate.

 Services provided by our technology platform and supply organization are primarily allocated to the retail and B2B segments.
 Please see the 8-K we issued earlier this week for restated segment data for the prior two years.